ihavespoons/rules_syft/README.md

 [releases]: https://github.com/ihavespoons/rules_syft/releases

 # Design
-This ruleset was designed to add SBOM generation capability for [rules_oci](https://github.com/bazel-contrib/rules_oci).
+This ruleset was initially designed to add SBOM generation capability for [rules_oci](https://github.com/bazel-contrib/rules_oci).
 The ultimate aim is to support the entire featureset offered by syft as well as continuing to match it.

-# Usage
+# Usage and Public API
-You can read more about how to consume this ruleset in the [docs section](docs/readme.md)
+The public API is outlined below.
+It is currently barebones with more features being added in the near future.

+## SBOM Generation
+* [syft_generate](docs/generate.md) - Generate an SBOM from a provided tarball